superbderrick/DrawingWebCamTexture/README.md

 # UnitySTT

-Unity plug-in for Speech to Text Feature
+Unity Plug-in for Speech to Text Feature